 - If it's new and a bit weird in your company, don't be afraid to set an example.
 Communicate the benefits and success of your walking meetings and the idea will soon catch on.
 Lead the way!

 FirstAgenda’s digital meeting tool optimizes the administration, preparation and follow-up of meetings.
-One of its advantages is that it is can be accessed both online and offline, making it perfect for walking meetings.
-It’s already used by more than 30,000 professionals.
-Will you be next?
-Read more on our website.
+As an app the meeting tool is perfect for walking meetings.
+Read more on our website or try it for free now.